musman-uk/portfolio/behind-the-work/README.md

 ## 🔍 Behind the Work

-The following table presents areas of focus that reveal the thinking, process, and philosophy guiding my work
+Beyond the projects, this section highlights areas of focus that reveal the thinking, process, and philosophy guiding my work

----

 | Focus              | Summary                              | Result                                  | Details |
 |-----------------------------|-------------------------------------------|-------------------------------------------|------|